You are here

-John Chalmers AC FAA has an outstanding record in hypertension research, both fundamental and clinical.
+John Chalmers has an outstanding record in hypertension research, both fundamental and clinical.
 His groundbreaking research on the role of the brain in the development of hypertension led to his election to Fellowship of the Australian Academy of Science and helped establish Flinders University as a leading international centre in hypertension and neuroscience research.

 His studies on the treatment of high blood pressure for the prevention of heart attack and stroke have changed the way patients are treated throughout the world.
 His work has been recognised through many awards including the Wellcome Medal, the RT Hall Prize of the Cardiac Society of Australia and New Zealand, The Zanchetti Lifetime Achievement Award of the European Society of Hypertension and the Volhard Medal of the International Society of Hypertension.